-Cedars-Sinai Health System participates in the national Hospital Consumer Assessment of Health Providers and Systems (HCAHPS) hospital survey to measure what kind of experience patients have at Cedars-Sinai.
+Cedars-Sinai participates in the national Hospital Consumer Assessment of Health Providers and Systems (HCAHPS) hospital survey to measure what kind of experience patients have at Cedars-Sinai.
 Developed by a consumer and healthcare research firm called NRC Picker (National Research Corporation), these surveys are conducted for the purpose of providing the public with comparable information on the patient experience at inpatient hospitals.

 With its behavior-based questions, the NRC Picker survey represents a significant contribution to the HCAHPS program.
-This type of question, rather than the more commonly used "agree-disagree" or "poor to excellent" rating scales, helps the HCAPHS program meet their goal of providing objective and meaningful comparisons to the public through the use of a survey that is credible, useful, and practical.
+This type of question, rather than the more commonly used "agree-disagree" or "poor to excellent" rating scales, helps the HCAHPS program meet their goal of providing objective and meaningful comparisons to the public through the use of a survey that is credible, useful, and practical.

 Overall Patient Satisfaction at the Cedars-Sinai Outpatient Surgery Center